Early voting satellite locations close Saturday, more than 1,000 voters cast ballots daily

 “I think we’re all passionate about the side we’re on,” voter Micah Melugin said.
 “Let that be the other person’s mistake and get in there and vote for your side.”

-Some voters advising others sitting this election out is a huge mistake.
+Some voters advised that others sitting out this election is a huge mistake.

 “People who just don’t come out and vote don’t have the right to complain about the outcomes,” voter Heather Blakenship said.

-That’s why some voters lined up and waited in long lines at 16 satellite locations across the county from Thursday to Saturday.
+That’s why some voters lined up and waited in long lines at 16 satellite locations across Sedgwick County from Thursday to Saturday.

 “I’ve driven by this building three times today on my errands this afternoon and was waiting for the right time to come,” Blankenship said.
 “I think I found the sweet spot.”